-Nice of GCHQ to add me to their Christmas card list this year – an honour for any journalist to hear from the boys and girls at the nation’s hearing aid as I’m sure everyone on the list would agree.
+Nice of GCHQ to add me to their Christmas card list this year – an honour for any journalist to hear from the brave boys and girls toiling away at the nation’s hearing aid, as I’m sure everyone on the list would agree.
 It came just a few days after The Guardian’s veteran former security correspondent Richard Norton-Taylor appealed via The Meteor for help in investigating what the intelligence services are hiding with respect to the Arena bombing [follow the link] “Of all the mistakes and intelligence failings behind the deadly terrorist attacks over the last few years the one where the agencies have most to hide is the Manchester suicide bombing,” he wrote, promoting a crowdfunder on behalf of security website Declassified UK.
 “We need to know why MI5 and MI6 dropped their guard and appear to have placed power struggles in Libya and the UK’s commercial interests there above those of the safety of British citizens,” Twenty-two people were killed when terrorist Salman Abedi blew himself up at the Manchester concert hall in 2017.

 Having investigated the so-called ‘one party state’ in Manchester this year, including concerns that the security services tinkered in the recent election for council leader, for a piece which ultimately never appeared, a journalist in my position might feel jittery to have been summarily added to the mailshot. (“Where did you get my email address?” you’re minded to ask) But then one can easily become absorbed in one’s own world.
 It won’t have escaped readers’ attentions, though, that as of a couple of years ago the listening service has appeared to have its tanks parked on the council’s lawn, literally facing town hall across Albert Square in their new offices at Heron House.
 It’s natural to wonder, then – and too few people appear to be wondering it at present – to what extent has Manchester’s governance become entwined with the prerogatives of the intelligence services?